 That’s when I decided to go into Primary care.

 Around that time I had met my wife Annette.
 We decided to emigrate to the US and after residency and employment in Margaretville, NY we moved to Corvallis.

 I began working for the Corvallis Clinic in North Albany in 2008 as a Family Doctor.
 For a long time I had the feeling that conventional medicine was missing the mark when it came to chronic disease.
 The epiphany came when I myself was diagnosed with Hashimoto’s disease, a condition where the immune system starts attacking the thyroid gland.
 I did everything the conventional approach would entail but, even though all standard laboratory markers normalized, I did not feel any better.
 I still was severely fatigued, had joint pain all the time and at the age of 47 felt very old.

 I have since discovered and trained in Functional Medicine, which helped me find the root causes of my condition and resolve them or reduce their impact.
 Today I am symptom free and only take a third of my original dosage of thyroid hormone.

-Since then I have been incorporating Functional Medicine into my standard primary care practice and decided to start my own office.
+I began incorporating Functional Medicine into my standard primary care practice and ultimately decided to start my own office.

-I have founded The Thrive Clinic to be able to provide uncompromising Functional Medicine to realize its full potential.
+I founded The Thrive Clinic to be able to provide uncompromising Functional Medicine, to realize its full potential.
 I invite you to take a look at the video on the page linked below from the Institute of Functional Medicine to learn more.